 The college disburses financial aid awards on a semester basis.
-We credit all financial aid proceeds, including student loans, to your student account at the College.
+We authorize all financial aid proceeds, including student loans, to your student account at the College.
 The awards pay for all outstanding tuition and fees for the semester awarded, and may pay for charges in the previous semester if it is within the same academic year.

-Students with awarded financial aid in excess of their charges for tuition and fees will have a book credit automatically processed for the campus bookstores.
+Students with awarded financial aid in excess of their charges for tuition and fees may have a book credit automatically processed for the campus bookstores.
 These can be viewed on-line at MyMC.
 The college will deduct the book charges from your financial aid.

 If you have a credit balance after all outstanding obligations are met, the college will issue you a refund check.
 You may receive direct deposit of your financial aid refund to your bank account by signing up for "e-refund" on MyMC.
 The college begins sending refunds of any balance remaining after all your charges are paid approximately four weeks after the semester begins, if your aid is awarded and credited to your bill.
 Awards from differing sources may credit to your account at different times.
 In addition, your awards may be adjusted up or down if your enrollment changes.
-Additional funds will not disburse until at least 10 days after the class start dates for classes that start later in the semester.
+Funds will not disburse until at least 10 days after the class start dates for classes that start later in the semester.

-Sometimes the amount of your financial aid is not enough to pay your entire semester bill at the College.
-If you have an amount of financial aid referenced on your semester bill that is enough to cover your fees, your classes will not be deleted for the semester at the time payment is due.
-You must still pay the balance of your bill.
-If you need additional financial aid to pay your bill, you may want to consider accepting a Federal Direct Loan, if you have not already done so.
+Sometimes the amount of your financial aid is not enough to pay your entire semester bill.
+If you have an amount of financial aid that is enough to cover your bill, your classes will not be deleted for the semester at the time payment is due.
+You must still pay any balance that remains after your financial aid is applied.
+If you need additional financial aid to pay your bill and have not already done so, you may want to consider accepting a Federal Direct Loan.
 Students are responsible for all charges not covered by financial aid.
-If financial aid is referenced on your semester bill and you determine that you do not wish to take a particular class you registered for or not attend MC at all for the semester, you must officially withdraw from any classes you have registered for prior to the refund date in order to avoid being liable for those charges.
+If you do not wish to take a particular class you must officially withdraw from any classes you have registered for prior to the refund date in order to avoid being liable for those charges.